Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 ### Surface Plane
 **--- Colour ---**<br>
-On "Speed Typing" page (index.html), a page which looks similar to Visual Studio Code is considered because main purpose of the website is for typing.
-Eerie Black (#1e1e1e) is used for the back ground colour and Bright Navy Blue (#007acc) is used for the logo and menu.
-Main text colour is Light Grey (#d4d4d4) so that it doesn't give users too much contrast between the text and back ground colours.
+On **"Speed Typing"** game page (index.html), a page which looks similar to Visual Studio Code is considered because main purpose of the website is for typing. **Eerie Black (#1e1e1e)** is used for the background colour and **Bright Navy Blue (#007acc)** is used for the logo and menu.
+Main text colour is **Light Grey (#d4d4d4)** so that it does not give users too much contrast between the text and back ground colours.
-Canary(#ffff98) is used for score to stands out the score and stronger colour than Canary, Maximum Yellow (#fdf838), is used for the highest score.
-Bittersweet (#ff6565) is used for timer because it is important information and must be very clear during the game
+**Canary (#ffff98)** is used for score to stands out the score and stronger colour than Canary, that is **Maximum Yellow (#fdf838)** for high score. **Bittersweet (#ff6565)** is used for a timer because it is very important information and must be very clear during the game

-On "Learn About The Countries" page (countries.html), Bright Navy Blue (#007acc) is used for back ground as it links to an image of the earth.
-Main text colour is Eerie (#1e1e1e) so the page looks like the reversible version of index.html.
+On **“Let's Learn About The Countries”** page (countries.html), **Bright Navy Blue (#007acc)** is used for background of information and google maps as it links to an image of the earth and present it well.
+Main text colour is ~Eerie (#1e1e1e) so the page looks like the reversible version of index.html~ **Light Grey (#d4d4d4)** as it Eerie on Bright Navy Blue do not match.

 ![image](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux/colours.png)

 **--- Typography ---**<br>
-Courgette, which is similar type of font of the logo, is used for menu to show the image of "Speed".
-Bebas Neue is used for headings to stand out the headings and Montserrat is used for main contents to make the fonts visibility and readability maximum so that users don't have any issue of reading it and typing it.
+**Courgette** which is similar type of font of the logo (Lobster) is used for menu to show the image of "Speed". **Bebas Neue** is used for headings to stand out the headings and **Montserrat** is used for main contents to make the fonts visibility and readability maximum so that users do not have any issue of reading it especially for typing game.

 ![image](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux/fonts.png)

 ## FEATURES
-To be updated
+### Existing Features
+* Created with **HTML5**, **CSS3** (with Bootstrap4 framework), **JavaScript** (with jQuery library)
+* It consists of 2 individual pages
+* Modal for game instructions
+* Text of typing, country information is from **[REST Countries API](https://restcountries.eu/)**
+* Google maps API for location display

+### Features Left To Implement
+* Setting different levels - I think I could implement this by setting a length of text (e.g. Easy for text length up to 10 characters) however currently do not have time to do this and as it is not absolutely essential to achieve user's goals, I leave this out
+* Having a user name - This would give users more customised game however currently do not have time to implement this well from the design's point of view, because by having this on the current page, it may look too busy on the page and will defeat the purpose of simple page, so I leave this out
+* Highlighting Letters When Correct / Incorrect - This would be helpful especially when letters are quite long.
+I currently do not have skills to implement this and not for essential for the game so I leave this out
+* Counting Down Last 10 Seconds - This would also be useful as users may not be able to take their eyes off while they are typing.
+A timer is relatively close to text display & input box so should be visible but giving a warning by sound would be nice function to have.
+I currently do not have skills and time but might look at this.
+(TBC)

 ## TECHNOLOGIES USED
 * [HTML5](https://en.wikipedia.org/wiki/HTML) for markup